Heaven45/VkBot/README.md

 # VkBot

-VkBot is a simple bot template to get started vk platform
+VkBot is a simple bot template to get started on vk platform

 ## Steps to start